-The Origin of the Burikko Term
+The Origin of the Term Burikko

 The term was coined during the 1980s and is sometimes attributed to Japanese comedian Kuniko Yamada, although its exact moment of invention is unclear.
-That's because some shounen manga used similar expressions to refer to feigned girls.
+That's because some shounen manga used similar expressions to refer to pretend girls.

-As mentioned above, it was a popular word for children and young people due to the origin of male comics, but that word has spread in the form of a replacement for the conventional word “Kamatoto” (described later).
+As mentioned above, it was a popular word for children and young people due to the origin of male comics, but this word has spread in the form of a replacement for the conventional word “Kamatoto” (described later).

-Famous Japanese Burikko
+Japanese Burikko Famous

-The voice actress and actress Minami Tanaka he often dominated the world with his superior eyes and burikko poses.
+The voice actress and actress Minami Tanaka he often ruled the world with his superior eyes and burikko poses.
 She used to say that her gestures and comments were intentional.
 Today many girls follow this style to become famous.

 Kamatoto – Predecessor of Burikko

-Again, she is a woman who knows, but pretends not to know and behaves like a sexually naive.
+Again, this is a woman who knows, but pretends not to know and behaves like a sexually naive.
 The word “Kamatoto” existed long before the popular word “Burikko” and was originally used in the late Edo period for prostitutes who pretended to be innocent.

-Reasons leading Japanese women to Burikko
+Reasons that lead Japanese women to Burikko

 Another reason that leads a girl to have this behavior is the desire to be loved by a specific person, who probably likes this type of behavior.
-Maybe she just wants to win over the boy using her cuteness.
+Maybe she just wants to win the boy over using her cuteness.
 Sometimes she also wants to be loved by everyone.

-What do Men think about Japanese Burikko?
+What Do Men Think About Japanese Burikko?

 Videos about Burikko

-Search sources - Eigobu - マウンティング女子の世界 - 女子の人間関係 - Japanese Wiki
+Search sources - eigobu - マウンティング女子の世界 - 女子の人間関係 - Japanese Wiki